Nicholas Mignanelli

 Courses Taught

-Before coming to Yale in January 2021, Mignanelli was the Reference & Instructional Services Librarian and a Lecturer in Law at the University of Miami School of Law.
+Before coming to Yale, Mr. Mignanelli served as the Reference & Instructional Services Librarian and a Lecturer in Law at the University of Miami School of Law.
 He began his career as a Daniel F. Cracchiolo Law Library Fellow at the University of Arizona James E. Rogers College of Law.
-Mignanelli holds an M.L.I.S. from the University of Arizona School of Information and a J.D. from the University of New Hampshire Franklin Pierce School of Law.
-A New Hampshire native, he graduated cum laude with a B.A. in political science and a minor in classics from the University of New Hampshire, where he was also awarded the Malcolm & Virginia Smith Endowed Prize.
-He is admitted to the bars of New Hampshire and the U.S. District Court for the District of New Hampshire.
+He holds an M.L.I.S. from the University of Arizona and a J.D. from the University of New Hampshire School of Law.
+A New Hampshire native, he graduated cum laude with a B.A. in political science and a minor in classics from the University of New Hampshire, where he was awarded the Malcolm & Virginia Smith Endowed Prize.
+He is admitted to the bars of New Hampshire, the U.S. District Court for the District of New Hampshire, and the United States Supreme Court.